georg-eckert-zeiss/github-actions-playground/README.md

 The following actions exist:

-+ build-and-test: builds and tests the repo
++ build-and-test: builds and tests the repo, automatically triggered on pushes to main
++